CTSIatUCSF/plumage/README.md

 * [Placeholders.js], released under an [MIT license]
 * [Resize Events], released under the [GPL]

-It also dynamically pulls in [jQuery] and [html5shiv] (both released under the [MIT license]), and uses a number of Perl [CPAN] modules, distributed under several open source licenses, typically under the [same terms][Perl license] as Perl itself.
+It also dynamically pulls in [jQuery] and [html5shiv] JavaScript libraries (both released under the [MIT license]), and uses a number of Perl [CPAN] modules during the build process, distributed under several open source licenses, typically under the [same terms][Perl license] as Perl itself.

 # Technical documentation